About the Convergence Community

 Community Expectations

-- Content warnings required: We protect each other by flagging explicit details of triggering topics.
+• Content Warnings Required: We protect each other by flagging explicit details of triggering topics when they are included in posts.

-- Privacy respected: Posting screenshots on other platforms requires consent from all parties.
+• Privacy First: Posting screenshots on other platforms requires consent from all parties.

 Read our Community Guidelines for more details.